litestar-org/litestar/CONTRIBUTING.md

 ### Checking test coverage

-You can check the unit test coverage by running: `$ poetry run pytest tests examples --cov=.`
+You can check the unit test coverage by running: `$ poetry run pytest tests examples --cov=starlite --cov=examples`

 Coverage should be 100% for any code you touch.
 Note that coverage will also be reported on your PR by the `SonarCloud` tool.